NWMP Post, Banff, Alberta, 1888

 - select "Archival reference" from the Specific terms menu and enter "RG-18" (without quotation marks)

 - enter a surname in the "All these words" search bar.

 Note that some references indicate an initial rather than a full given name.
 The references for personnel records are identified as Series G. If the reference includes a microfilm reel number, it indicates that the file is available on microfilm and may be borrowed.
 If no reel number is included, the file can only be consulted onsite.

-Record Group 18 includes other records relating to the Force, such as daily journals for the different Divisions and Detachments.
+Record Group 18 includes other records relating to the police force, such as daily journals for the different divisions and detachments.
 There are also records relating to recruitment, enlistment, medical examinations, nominal rolls, discharges and investigations into charges against members.

 The Service Files

-The service files often contain personal correspondence, clippings and other information about the individual long after he took his discharge from the Mounted Police.
+The service files often contain personal correspondence, clippings and other information about individuals long after they took their discharge from the police force.

 Each troop or division assigned numbers to its own members and to avoid confusion with identical numbers, "A" Troop at Fort Edmonton would assign a new recruit regimental number 345A, while "B" Troop at Fort Walsh might have a member with the number 345B.

-Lost in the shuffle, however, are some who joined and left the Mounted Police before the consecutive numbering system was adopted.
+Lost in the shuffle, however, are some who joined and left the NWMP before the consecutive numbering system was adopted.
 These are often referred to as "Old Series" or OS numbers.
 While some of these files have been preserved, many others have not.